common-fate/docs-archive/docs/granted/recipes/credential-process.md

 ## Prerequisites

-You will need to update each role you want to request access to with the following configuration:
+The AWS CLI does not support SSO profiles with a credential process by default, so in order to use Granted to seamlessly authenticate your SSO profiles with the AWS CLI you will need to update the SSO configuration to be prefixed with `granted_` as shown below.

 ```diff
 - [profile my-profile]